-In Bigler-Engler, supra, 7 Cal.App.5th 276, the Court of Appeal held that, if there are multiple defendants and only one of them is subject to the \$250,000 MICRA limit, the noneconomic damages are reduced to \$250,000 after applying Proposition 51.
+In Bigler-Engler, supra, 7 Cal.App.5th 276, the Court of Appeal held that, if there are multiple defendants and only one of them is subject to one of the MICRA limits, the noneconomic damages are reduced to the applicable limit after applying Proposition 51.
 (Id. at pp. 325-330.)
-The court reasoned in part: "Proposition 51 . . . determines a defendant's liability for noneconomic damages, according to that defendant's fault, whereas MICRA establishes a cap on the recovery of such damages for certain defendants.
+The court reasoned in part: "Proposition 51... determines a defendant's liability for noneconomic damages, according to that defendant's fault, whereas MICRA establishes a cap on the recovery of such damages for certain defendants.
 Because the applicability of MICRA's cap cannot be determined unless a defendant's liability is known, Proposition 51 logically must apply first.
-If one defendant is subject to the MICRA cap, and that defendant's liability, as determined by the jury's determination of noneconomic loss and proportionate fault, exceeds \$250,000, a trial court must apply the MICRA cap to limit any judgment against that defendant to that amount.
-If the defendant's liability does not exceed \$250,000, the MICRA cap does not apply."
+If one defendant is subject to the MICRA cap, and that defendant's liability, as determined by the jury's determination of noneconomic loss and proportionate fault, exceeds [the MICRA cap], a trial court must apply the MICRA cap to limit any judgment against that defendant to that amount.
+If the defendant's liability does not exceed [the MICRA cap], the MICRA cap does not apply."
 (Id. at p.
 327.)
-In contrast, if more than one defendant is subject to the MICRA cap, "the MICRA cap limits a plaintiff's recovery against all liable health care providers collectively to \$250,000.
-If the health care providers collectively are found to be liable for an amount exceeding \$250,000, the MICRA cap applies and must be apportioned between them according to their relative faults."
+In contrast, if more than one defendant is subject to the MICRA cap, "the MICRA cap limits a plaintiff's recovery against all liable health care providers collectively [and all health care institutions collectively] to [the applicable MICRA cap].
+If the health care providers collectively [or health care institutions collectively] are found to be liable for an amount exceeding [the MICRA cap], the MICRA cap applies and must be apportioned between them according to their relative faults."
 (Id. at p.
-328, citing Mayes, supra, 139 Cal.App.4th at pp. 1101. fn.
+328, citing Mayes, supra, 139 Cal.App.4th at pp. 1101, fn.
 16, 1102, and Gilman, supra, 231 Cal.App.3d at p.
 129.)

-13. A hypothetical combining the \$250,000 limit and comparative fault by both the plaintiff and the defendant.
+13. A hypothetical combining the former \$250,000 limit and comparative fault by both the plaintiff and the defendant.

-In Gilman, supra, 231 Cal.App.3d 121, the Court of Appeal gave a hypothetical to "illustrate the interplay between MICRA, Proposition 51, and comparative negligence principles as implicated in McAdory, supra, 215 Cal.App.3d 1273."
+In Gilman, supra, 231 Cal.App.3d 121, the Court of Appeal gave a hypothetical (using the cap under former section 3333.2, subdivision (b)) to "illustrate the interplay between MICRA, Proposition 51, and comparative negligence principles as implicated in McAdory, supra, 215 Cal.App.3d 1273."
 (Gilman, at p.
 129, fn.
 10.)
-"If a jury awards plaintiff \$1 million dollars in noneconomic damages and apportions fault as follows-25 percent to plaintiff; 25 percent to a drug company (not a health care provider under MICRA); 40 percent to Dr. A; and 10 percent to Dr. B-, then the judgment would be calculated as follows: First, plaintiff's negligence will reduce the \$1 million verdict to \$750,000 . . . ; the drug company will be severally liable for 25 percent of the verdict, or \$250,000; the health care providers' total liability will be \$250,000 pursuant to MICRA; this amount will be apportioned 80 percent to Dr. A and 20 percent to Dr. B according to their respective percentage of fault.
+"If a jury awards plaintiff \$1 million dollars in noneconomic damages and apportions fault as follows-25 percent to plaintiff; 25 percent to a drug company (not a health care provider under MICRA); 40 percent to Dr. A; and 10 percent to Dr. B-, then the judgment would be calculated as follows: First, plaintiff's negligence will reduce the \$1 million verdict to \$750,000...; the drug company will be severally liable for 25 percent of the verdict, or \$250,000; the health care providers' total liability will be \$250,000 pursuant to MICRA; this amount will be apportioned 80 percent to Dr. A and 20 percent to Dr. B according to their respective percentage of fault.
 If any of the concurrent tortfeasors is insolvent, the liability of the other tortfeasors remains unchanged."
 (Ibid.)

-- 14. The noneconomic damages should be reduced to \$250,000 before calculating the percentage of noneconomic damages in the verdict and using that percentage to allocate a settlement between noneconomic and economic damages. - (a) The noneconomic damages in a settlement are not subject to setoff.
+- 14. The noneconomic damages should be reduced to the statutory limit before calculating the percentage of noneconomic damages in the verdict and using that percentage to allocate a settlement between noneconomic and economic damages. - (a) The noneconomic damages in a settlement are not subject to setoff.
 To determine how much of the settlement is noneconomic damages, calculate the percentage of noneconomic damages in the verdict.